 6. What about iBuyers?

-Agents need to take the time to educate themselves about these various companies to be able to explain the potential hitches and “gotchas” involved that a seller won’t know about until they get to the closing table.
+Agents need to take the time to educate themselves about these various companies to be able to explain the potential hitches and “gotchas” involved in working with iBuyer programs that a seller won’t know about until they get to the closing table.

 7. What can you do on the commission?